Parachute mine: Luftwaffe

+Non-naval use

 Parachute mines were first used against land targets on 16 September 1940 in the early stages of the Blitz.
 It was rumoured that Hermann Göring had ordered parachute mines to be dropped on London in a fit of temper, but it is more likely that they were originally intended to disrupt shipping in the London Docks.
 From October 1940, mines were also dropped in raids on other British cities such as Birmingham, Liverpool, Manchester and Coventry.
 Clearance of these was carried out by the Royal Navy, which quickly dispatched a team to London from HMS Vernon, while Army bomb disposal staff were warned that it was extremely inadvisable to attempt to render them safe without Naval guidance.
 The official British designation for these weapons on land was "Parachute Landmines", but civilians just called them "land mines".

 The singer Al Bowlly was killed by a parachute mine which exploded outside his flat in Jermyn Street, London during the Blitz on 17 April 1941.

 In 1941 a parachute bomb destroyed Victoria Hall, Sunderland, Tyne and Wear, site of the Victoria Hall disaster of 1883.

 The use of standard parachute mines declined after 1941, but the Luftwaffe later used the 1000 kg Bombenmine (BM 1000, Monika, or G Mine).
 This was fitted with a tail made from Bakelite which broke up on impact.
 It had a photodetector beneath a cover which detonated the bomb if exposed to light to counteract the work of bomb disposal units.